thepatman/arduino-api/plotly_yun/README.md

 3. Configure the network, making sure that:
  - Your encryption (WPA, WPA2, WEP) is correct
  - Your *case-sensitive* network name is correct
 4. Connect to your old network, go to `arduino.local` in your browser.
+I've found that sometimes this may take ~30 seconds.
 If your browser can't find it, go back to step 1!

 #### Set up the Linino Side
 1. Download and uncompress this folders's zip file: [https://github.com/plotly/arduino-api/raw/master/plotly_yun/plotly_yun.zip](https://github.com/plotly/arduino-api/raw/master/plotly_yun/plotly_yun.zip)